TreeFrogTinkerer/my-quake-shakes/Configuration.md

 1) How close is it to the location you want to monitor?
 2) Who is running the sensor?
-  1) Primarily this is a professional sensor vs citizen science project question
+  * Primarily this is a professional sensor vs citizen science project question
 3) What kind of sensor is it?
-  1) This is the biggest question and will be covered below in the [Types of Sensors Nomenclature](#types-of-sensors-nomenclature) section for details
+  * This is the biggest question and will be covered below in the [Types of Sensors Nomenclature](#types-of-sensors-nomenclature) section for details

-### Step 2 - Enter Correct Settings from the IRIS Stations Page
+### Step 2 - Enter Correct Settings from the IRIS/Earthscope Stations Page

 ![Screenshot of the stations csv data with Mt St Helens data populated](documentation_images/stations_csv.png)

-You will need to collect some of the fields from the IRIS page for each sensor you'd like to use.
+You will need to collect some of the fields from the IRIS/Earthscope page for each sensor you'd like to use.

-`wsp` will always be `IRIS` for sensors
+`wsp` will always be `EARTHSCOPE` for sensors (formerly `IRIS` -- this will work but give a warning on each run)

 `network` and `station` can be gathered from the initial page.
 The station ID is located in the yellow box at the top.
 In the follow example it is `EDM`.
 The `network` is a bit trickier and in this example it is UW which is located in the title.